 The Kathrin Cawein Gallery of Art opens its 2024 season with "Chapters," an exhibition of photos by internationally renowned artist John Wimberley.
 The exhibition runs Feb.
 5 to Mar.
 7, 2024.

-Located at the heart of Pacific University, the Kathrin Cawein Gallery of Art is integrated into the southeast corner of the Harvey W. Scott building.
+Located at the heart of Pacific University and just 25 miles out of Portland, Ore., the Kathrin Cawein Gallery of Art is integrated into the southeast corner of the Pacific Hall building.
 The art gallery represents something very special for the academic and creative climates of the campus and surrounding region.

 Exhibits change monthly throughout the academic year and are provided at no cost to the public through the Department of Art.
 This program constitutes a service that benefits both the University community and the surrounding region.
 Receptions with exhibiting artists at the openings of their showings provide an opportunity for community enrichment and cultural growth.
-At times, Artist Talks are also scheduled to coincide with the exhibit schedule, to give the artist a chance to share his or her creative inspirations and motivations related to the works on display.
+Artist talks are also scheduled to coincide with the exhibit schedule, to give the artist a chance to share their creative inspirations and motivations related to the works on display.